jjray84/Magic-8-Ball/README.md

 # Magic-8-Ball
 This is a simple Magic 8 Ball.
-Yes, just like the one's some of you grew up playing with.
+Yes, just like the ones some of you grew up playing with.
 Simply type in your question, and give the Magic 8 Ball a shake.

 ## Screenshot